hyperledger/iroha-2-docs/src/api/config/index.md

 :::

-When running `iroha` from the command line, Iroha will try to resolve a config file named `iroha.toml` inside `cwd`.
-Then it tries to read a set of Environment Variables, associated with configuration parameters.
+When running `iroha` from the command line, Iroha will try to resolve a config file named `iroha.toml` inside the current working directory.
+Then it tries to read a set of Environment Variables associated with configuration parameters.
 The most basic `iroha.toml` config file looks like this:

 ```toml